The Ulster Division parades past Belfast City Hall prior to leaving for France

-McWILLIAMS Herbert, Rifleman, 8th Royal Irish Rifles, KIA on the 10th February 1916.
-Service no. 17/1344.
+McWILLIAMS Herbert, 17/1344 Rifleman, 8th Royal Irish Rifles, Killed in Action on the 10th February 1916.
 Aged 19, born Ahoghill, enlisted Belfast.
 Son of Ellen McWilliams, 9 Abingdon Street, Belfast.
 He is buried in Auchonvillers Military Cemetery, Somme.

 69th list - 1,408 Patriotic Men

 18th Royal Irish Rifles - Joseph Knox, Greenvale Street; William Turtle, Springwell Street; William Harvey, Alexander Street.

 4th Btn, Royal Irish Rifles, James Laverty, Alexander Street.